juergenweb/FrontendForms/README.md

 be redirected to the form page itself.
 The double-submission check can be set manually (enable/disable) if necessary by using the [useDoubleFormSubmissionCheck()](#usedoubleformsubmissioncheck) method.

 ## Module configuration settings
 At the backend there are a lot of options for global settings.
 Fe you can choose if you want to add a wrapper container to the input field or not or if you want to add an outer wrapper to the complete form field (including label, input field, description, notes,...).
 Nearly each CSS class for the various form elements can be overwritten too.
 So you can use your own preferred class names if you want - no Hooks are necessary.
 Take a look at the configuration page - all different settings are described there.

-## Support for UiKit 3 and Bootstrap 5
-In the backend you can select if you want to render the markup with UiKit 3, Bootstrap 5 or no framework.

 ## General methods
 General methods are methods that can be used on each object: form, input field, label, description, notes, wrappers, fieldset,...